 Many officers use several different exercises when administering a field sobriety test.
 These exercises include:

-- Horizontal Gaze Nystagmus Test - commonly known as “HGN,” this eye examination if often the first test used by a police officer.
+- Horizontal Gaze Nystagmus Test - commonly known as “HGN,” this eye examination is often the first test used by a police officer.
 In fact, many well experienced officers rely heavily on the result of this test.
 They will use the tip of their pin and ask you to follow it.
 An intoxicated person's eyes will typically have a jerking motion as they follow the pen.
-This is called nystagums, an involuntary movement of the eyes.
+This is called nystagmus, an involuntary movement of the eyes.

 - Walk and Turn Test - this test is designed to measure coordination and your ability to follow instructions.
-Typically, the police officer will ask you to follow a straight line for several steps, heel to toe, pivot and return.
+Typically, the police officer will ask you to follow a straight line for several steps, heel to toe, pivot, and return.

 - The Finger Count - another hard field sobriety test.
 Police will ask you to use your thumb and touch the tips of your fingers with one hand and keep counting until they say stop.

 - Alphabet Test – on the surface, this test may appear easy.
 However, an intoxicated person is typically unable to say the entire alphabet, from A-Z, without missing some letters or losing their place in the alphabet.
-Some police officers will ask you start with a certain letter to make it more difficult.
+Some police officers will ask you to start with a certain letter to make it more difficult.

 Moreover, results are subject to the officer's interpretation and other outside influences.
 Therefore, the best way to beat a field sobriety test's results is to seek the help of an experienced Los Angeles DUI lawyer.
+A skilled lawyer can challenge the validity of the test, the conditions under which it was administered, and the officer's interpretation, potentially leading to a more favorable outcome for the driver.

 So, Can You Pass DUI Field Sobriety Tests?